 |Odds||Win % Required To Profit||Win % Required For 5% ROI|

-Most professional American football bettors look to hit a strike rate of 54%.
+Most serious American football bettors look to hit a strike rate of 54%.
 As you can see, the difference between failure and success betting on American football point spreads may seem slight, but those few percentage points make a world of difference.

 How To Bet On American Football Over Unders